confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

 to the specified grace period.
 Events that arrive after the grace period has passed are dropped as _late_ record and not joined.

-The default grace period, i.e., if no explicitly specified, is 24 hours.
-This could cause a huge amount of disk usage on high-throughput streams.
+If you don't specify it explicitly, the default grace period is 24 hours.
+This could cause a huge

+amount of disk usage on high-throughput streams.
 Setting a specific GRACE PERIOD is recommended to reduce high disk usage.

 !!! note
-    If you specify a GRACE PERIOD for left/outer joins, the grace period define when left/outer join result will be emitted.
-If you don't specify a GRACE PERIOD for left/outer joins, left/outer join results are emitted eagerly, what may lead to "spurious" result records.
-Thus, it's highly recommended to specify a GRACE PERIOD.
-For this reason, we plan to make GRACE PERIOD a mandatory clause in the future.
+    If you specify a GRACE PERIOD for left/outer joins, the grace period defines when the left/outer

+    join result is emitted.
+If you don't specify a GRACE PERIOD for left/outer joins,

+    left/outer join results are emitted eagerly, which may cause "spurious" result records, so

+    we recommended that you specify a GRACE PERIOD.

 ```sql
    CREATE STREAM shipped_orders AS